Solar in Bozeman, MT: 2026 Cost, Savings & Payback

 Does Bozeman have net metering?

-Is solar worth it in Bozeman, MT?
+Is solar worth it in Bozeman, MT in 2026?